raw-labs/compose-deployment/README.md

 ## System Requirements

-- docker
+- Docker
-- docker-compose
+- Docker Compose
-- openssl
+- OpenSSL
-- python
+- Python 3

 The installation has been tested on Ubuntu 20.04 and CentOS 8 (with Docker CE instead of CentOS/RHEL podman).